 “As always, you come up with all kinds of unusual ideas for spells.”

 Hester suggested creating original spells based on what I feel I need instead.
-Over the last few days, I came up with a trap spell Thunder Cage and Realize.
+Over the last few days, I came up with spells like Thunder Cage and Realize.
 Realize was a hit.
 I can create toilet paper!
-Since teleporting using Space Magic is very taxing I tried transportation using Earth Magic.
-It wasn’t useful for transportation, but I’m sure I can use it to push away enemies.
+Oh, I missed proper toilet paper so much!
+Even though I can create food with it, it doesn’t taste that good.
+At least it’s not lethal… Since teleporting multiple people using Space Magic is very taxing I tried transportation using Earth Magic.
+It wasn’t useful for transportation, but I’m sure I can use it to push away enemies quite far away.
 It’s fast and efficient, so I named that spell Landslide.

+I also gained a “Researcher of Spells” Title.
 I tried coming up with other new spells but I ran out of inspiration.
 Instead of mindlessly combining concepts I shifted to doing all kinds of stuff and create new Spells on a whim.
 It seems to work.
 While I like to think my magic is anything I want I’m still restricted by the need to think about how to use what element to achieve what I want.
 Without that the efficiency of the spells plummets.
 Speaking the Spell also is just for focus sake.
-It’s possible to use magic without speaking the name, but the effects seem to set in with different timing.
+It’s possible to use magic without speaking the name, but the effects seem to set in with different timing making it harder do use.
+Hector, meanwhile, prefers chanting.
+I leave coming up with suitable chants to Hector, assuming he’s interested in learning the spells I create at all.

 I find another rigged shelf.